gstoyano/target-dev.en/help/dev/implement/server-side/java/overview.md

+---
+title: Java SDK overview
+description: This reference guide shows how Adobe Target customers can install, initialize, and use the Java SDK.
+---
 # Java SDK overview

 This reference guide shows how Adobe Target customers can install, initialize, and use the Java SDK.